bash-my-aws/bash-my-aws/README.md

 ![caveman](/doc/caveman.jpg)

-Written to make my life easier, bash-my-aws assists Infrastructure Jockeys using Amazon Web Services from the command line.
+bash-my-aws assists Infrastructure Jockeys using Amazon Web Services from the command line.

-This project provides easily memorable commands for realtime control of resources in Amazon AWS.
+This project provides short, memorable commands for realtime control of resources in Amazon AWS.
 The goal is to reduce the time between intention and effect.

-The functions are just as happy being called from your scripts as they are being tapped out on the keyboard.

-They make extensive use of the incredibly powerful AWSCLI.
-It's hoped they may also provide a useful reference to its use.
+These functions make extensive use of the incredibly powerful AWSCLI.

 ## Prerequisites